 Grange Insurance commissioned 75th anniversary art for their headquarters in Columbus, Ohio.
 The dynamic shape for the art replicates their logo.
 Grange reproduced their artwork as souvenir posters for their celebration.

-Denier Electric commissioned to honor Denny Denier on the company’s 65th anniversary, Cincinnati, Ohio.
+Denier Electric commissioned One Of A Kind to honor Denny Denier on the company’s 65th anniversary in Cincinnati, Ohio.
 The side electrical bolts are created in brass.
 Letters from delighted customers are featured in the center.
 3D tools of the industry and three generations of Denier family leadership are represented, making for a fascinating retrospective.

 Tech International celebrated three generations of family leadership in their 75th anniversary commemorative art.
 As a leader in tire repair, the design is circular, suggesting a tire.
 The central hub of the artwork features five stylized “lug nuts” which provide a base for their Core Values, photoengraved on metal plates.
 A ribbon of international flags commemorates the amazing worldwide growth of this company, headquartered in Johnstown, Ohio.